microsoft/fast/packages/web-components/fast-foundation/docs/integrations/blazor.md

 First, you'll need to make sure that you have the .NET SDK installed.
 You can learn more and download that [on the official site](https://dotnet.microsoft.com/download).

-With the SDK installed, you have access to the `dotnet` command line interface.
+With the SDK installed, you have access to the `dotnet` command-line interface.
 This can be used to create a new Blazor project.
 For example, to create a new Blazor App named "fast-blazor", you would use the following command:

 ```shell
 dotnet new blazorwasm -o fast-blazor